MicrosoftDocs/minecraft-creator/creator/Documents/SystemRunGuide.md

 ---
 author: chmeyer-ms
 ms.author: chmeyer
-title: Getting started with the System.Run* APIs
+title: Game Loops and Timed Callbacks - a system.run Guide
 description: "A guide to system.run and the update loop." ms.service: minecraft-bedrock-edition
 ---

-# Getting started with the system.run APIs
+# Game Loops and Timed Callbacks - a system.run Guide

 This guide will help you get familiar with the system.run APIs, how they work, how to use them, and why you might choose one over the other for a given task.
 After reading this article, you should have a good understanding of how system.run can be used to create a game loop and how system.runJob can assist you with long running operations.

 ## The script tick

 Before we dive into how to use the system.run APIs, let's first go over the Minecraft script tick.
-Consider the following outline of operations that occur during a single tick.
-I will be referring to the sections throughout the article.
+Consider the following outline of operations that occur during a single tick:

 #### Tick Start

 1) Minecraft simulation begins and before events are triggered.
     - Scripts for these are limited to read-only state.
-Meaning script is not allowed to alter world state within these callbacks.
+In other words, script is not allowed to alter world state within these callbacks.

-2) Start of the "script" tick
+1) Start of the "script" tick
     - Execution is now within the script portion of the tick.

-3) Process co-routine continuations
+1) Process "asynchronous code" continuations
     - Code following await would execute here.

-4) Loop over system.run callbacks and after events.
+1) Loop over system.run callbacks and after events.
     - Process all system.run callbacks.
     - Process all before and after events.
     - Possibly queue any new before and after events as a result of previous steps.
     - Repeat until no more events or system callbacks are queued for the current tick.

-5) Process system job queue with time remaining
+1) Process system job queue with time remaining
     - For generators created with system.runJob.

-6) Increment tick and end the script portion of the tick.
+1) Increment tick and end the script portion of the tick.

 #### Tick End